FredericoBaptista/DFly/README.md

    - Run the circom_script.sh:
       ```bash
       ./circom_script.sh
+   - The name of the circuit is InclusionProof
    - Choose option 1 that compiles the circuit
    - Go to SNMerkleTree and create a tree and add a leaf to that tree:
       ```